davelively14/flatfoot/JSON_api.md

 ## <a name="get-token"></a>Getting a socket token

 With a valid authentication token, will return a Phoenix token that can be used to connect to a channel.
 Takes no parameters.
-Authorziation token is required.
+Authorization token is required.

 API path pattern: `api/token`
 - Sent via the http `GET` method.